datapane/fe-hiring-challenge/README.md

 # Full Stack Django Hiring Challenge

+Instructions of how to run this app are in the `instructions.md` file

 # Introduction

 Datapane is being developed as a hybrid application, also known as an MPA, as opposed to an SPA.